IndigoUnited/node-diff-json-structure/README.md

 # diff-json-structure [![Build Status](https://travis-ci.org/IndigoUnited/node-diff-json-structure.svg?branch=master)](https://travis-ci.org/IndigoUnited/node-diff-json-structure)

-Get the structural diff of two JSON objects, returning the same result as [diff](https://github.com/kpdecker/jsdiff)'s `.diffJson()` method.
+Get the structural diff of two JSON objects, using [diff](https://github.com/kpdecker/jsdiff)'s internally which is a module used by several test frameworks.

+It is considered a structural difference whenever:

+  - items are added or removed to objects and arrays
+  - the type of the item changes

 ## Installation